ndeitch/ndeitch.github.io/README.md

 Go to http://localhost:8080

-_Changes in \_config.yml are not hot reload you should stop and start container_
+_Changes in \_config.yml are not auto reloaded, you should stop and start container_